matsfxapp/.github/profile/README.md

 Our TikTok [@matsfxmusic](https://tiktok.com/@matsfxmusic)

-🍄 Funny thig to mention, im the only men behind this project lol
+🍄 Funny thing to mention, im the only men behind this project lol

 ## Languages and Tools: